-Entering his 42nd season, Hopkins has worked 709 regular-season games, 37 playoff contests and eight Grey Cups with the Red and White.
-Last year’s Labour Day Classic on Sept.
-23 was his 700th game.
+Entering his 43rd season, Hopkins has worked 727 regular-season games, 38 playoff contests and eight Grey Cups with the Red and White.
+He was added to the Stampeders Wall of Fame in the Builders’ category in 2014.

 George’s foremost responsibility is the safety of players by fitting each team member with a customized array of equipment designed to provide maximum protection for each athlete.
 He orders and issues all equipment — everything from chewing gum to shoes and cleats — and also coordinates the transport of the club’s equipment to and from each road site.